ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Issues/TODO

+- ItemDisplayRule incompleteness:
+	- A few TkSat items have absent or incomplete ItemDisplayRules.
-- Items and characters have no DisplayRules.
+	- Non-Survivor vanilla characters have no display rules for TkSat items.
+	- TkSat drones have no ItemDisplayRules for important vanilla items (Spare Drone Parts).
 - Most items need some effects & model polish in general.
 	- Broken drones are missing smoke/sparks effects.
 	- Cardboard Box alternate icon has not been updated to vanilla style like other icons as of v2.2.3.